Demand will pick up slightly as the population ages, but growth will remain modest

-The Nursing Care Facilities industry has remodeled itself to accommodate a tough economy, unstable reimbursement rates and costly professional liability insurance.
-During the five years to 2013, IBISWorld estimates that industry revenue has increased.
-Due to an aging US population and the necessary nature of services provided in nursing care facilities, the industry was able to grow even while the economy struggled.
-Operators also made adjustments to boost occupancy rates while maintaining profitability, including progressive acquisition strategies and cost mitigation techniques during these tough economic times.
-Regardless of these measures and favorable demographic trends though, revenue growth was hindered as private health insurance coverage and per capita disposable income fell during the recession, decreasing nursing care affordability for many individuals.
-Additionally, reduced Medicare and Medicaid reimbursements are expected to constrain industry growth.
-Consequently, industry revenue is expected to rise moderately through 2013.
+The $110.7-billion Nursing Care Facilities industry has benefited from an aging US population that drives demand for healthcare services.
+During the five years to 2012, revenue is expected to increase 1.8% per year on average.
+Due to the necessary nature of services provided in nursing care facilities, the industry was able to thrive even while the economy struggled.
+However, despite favorable demographic trends, operators have had to make adjustments to boost occupancy rates while maintaining profitability, including progressive acquisition strategies and cost mitigation techniques.
+Furthermore, says IBISWorld industry analyst Anna Son, “revenue growth was hindered as private health insurance coverage and per capita disposable income fell during the recession, decreasing nursing care affordability for many people.”
+Additionally, reduced Medicare and Medicaid reimbursements are expected to hamper industry growth in 2012, with an estimated revenue decline of 0.2%.

 IBISWorld industry Report Key Topics

-The Nursing Care Facilities industry provides living quarters, inpatient nursing and rehabilitation services for people with a chronic illness or disability.
-The care is usually provided for an extended period to individuals who require help with day-to-day activities but do not need to be in a hospital.
+This industry provides living quarters, inpatient nursing and rehabilitation services for people with a chronic illness or disability.
+The care is usually provided for an extended period to individuals who require help with day-to-day activities, but who do not need to be in a hospital.

 Key External Drivers